AI Canvas & Geomap — Designing a Map Widget for Two AI Surfaces

 Discovery

-I started from the PRD and immediately translated requirements into persona-based use cases.
+I started from the PRD and translated requirements into persona-based use cases.
 Samantha, a network engineer, needs to verify geographic coverage.
 Gene, a network administrator, needs to assess performance across regions.
 Aydin, a helpdesk engineer, needs to triage connectivity issues by location.
 Each persona shaped a different map interaction — discovery, assessment, and investigation — which kept the design grounded in real user intent rather than abstract feature lists.

 Define